Student Employment

 Please follow each step, and read through the instructions carefully.

-In order to start working, all students who are hired must submit a Student Employment Experience online form via Handshake.
+Once hired, all students must submit a Student Employment Experience online form via Handshake.

 To start the process: Log-In to your Handshake account: www.mville.joinhandshake.com